 During heating operation, it reverses the flow of the refrigerant which results in the evaporator to act as a condenser and the condenser as evaporator.

-If you have a Panasonic window air conditioner or you want a better understanding of how this type of air conditioner is installed, read the installation and operating instruction for model CW-XC65HU and CW-XC85HU here.
+If you have a Frigidaire window air conditioner with cooling capacity of 15,000-28,500 Btu or you want a better understanding of how this type of air conditioner is installed, read the installation instruction here.